-- 5.2.1 The membership of the REB will be in compliance with the Food and Drugs Act and applicable Regulations, the Tri-Council Policy Statement; Ethical Conduct for Research Involving Humans, the International Conference on Harmonisation Good Clinical Practice Guidelines, Research ethics oversight of biomedical clinical trials (CAN/CGSB-191.1-2013), and the US Code of Federal Regulations; - 5.2.2 The REB Chair or designee monitors the REB membership composition for appropriate membership in relation to the nature and volume of research submissions; - 5.2.3 The REB will include at least five members represented by the following categories:
+- 5.2.1 The membership of the REB will be in compliance with the Food and Drugs Act and applicable Regulations, the Tri-Council Policy Statement; Ethical Conduct for Research Involving Humans, the International Council on Harmonisation Good Clinical Practice Guidelines, and the US Code of Federal Regulations; - 5.2.2 The REB Chair or designee monitors the REB membership composition for appropriate membership in relation to the nature and volume of research submissions; - 5.2.3 The REB will include at least five members represented by the following categories: - At least two members who have expertise in relevant research disciplines, field and methodologies covered by the REB (for biomedical clinical trials, this will include at least one member who practises medicine or dentistry and who is in good standing with their regulatory body),

-- At least two members who have expertise in relevant research disciplines, field and methodologies covered by the REB (for biomedical clinical trials, this will include at least one member who practices medicine or dentistry and who is in good standing with their regulatory body), - At least one member who is primarily experienced in non-scientific disciplines - At least one member who is knowledgeable in ethics, - At least one member who is knowledgeable in the relevant law.
-This is mandatory for biomedical research and is advisable, but not mandatory, for other areas of research, and - At least one community member who has no affiliation with the organization or the sponsor, and who is not part of the immediate family of a person who is affiliated with the organization; - 5.2.4 A member may not fulfill more than two representative capacities or disciplines; - 5.2.5 Members will include men and women, a majority of whom are Canadian citizens or permanent residents, and who collectively have the qualifications and experience to review and evaluate the science, medical aspects and ethics of the proposed research; - 5.2.6 Membership, when required, should include at least one member who has expertise in complementary or alternative care or pediatric health research; - 5.2.7 At least one member, when possible, who is from an identifiable Aboriginal community or Native center, when the REB reviews research that recruits participants from that community; - 5.2.8 Additional membership as required by applicable legislation or guidelines.
+- At least one member who is primarily experienced in non-scientific disciplines - At least one member who is knowledgeable in ethics, - At least one member who is knowledgeable in the relevant law.
+This is mandatory for biomedical research and is advisable, but not mandatory, for other areas of research, and - At least one community member who has no affiliation with the organization or the sponsor, and who is not part of the immediate family of a person who is affiliated with the organization; - 5.2.4 A member may not fulfill more than two representative capacities or disciplines; - 5.2.5 Members will include men and women, a majority of whom are Canadian citizens or permanent residents, and who collectively have the qualifications and experience to review and evaluate the science, medical aspects and ethics of the proposed research; - 5.2.6 Membership, when required, should include at least one member who has expertise in complementary or alternative care or pediatric health research; - 5.2.7 Membership, when regularly required, for the review of research on topics related to Indigenous peoples or affecting Indigenous communities, should include a member with relevant and competent knowledge and expertise in Indigenous cultures. or the inclusion of an ad hoc advisor for occasional review. - 5.2.8 Additional membership as required by applicable legislation or guidelines.